valentynkt/BackendGarden/content/How I deal with ADHD.md

 # How I deal with ADHD

-ADHD is an [[ADHD Executive Function|executive function disorder]].
+ADHD is an [[ADHD is an executive function disorder|executive function disorder]].
 It is characterized by:

 - low frustration tolerance
 - poor working memory